 Oral fluid drug testing using Oral-Eze is excellent at detecting recent drug use, especially marijuana.
 Although oral fluid has a slightly shorter window of detection than urine testing, it demonstrates higher positivity rates for almost all drugs and more than twice the positivity rates for marijuana.

-Read our FAQs for more frequently asked questions about oral fluid testing.
+Read our FAQs about oral fluid testing.